 Sarah McCartney, founder of 4160 Tuesdays has launched a refreshingly interesting line of scents and I look forward to trying some of the other samples in my possession (thank you Lisa, yet again, for the loan!).
 They are the opposite of High Street mass market scents, but they have a delightful vividness and nostalgia about them.

-If you can’t stretch to £80 for a blind buy (and not many can these days), you may be interested to know that a sample set of ten phials can be had for the very reasonable sum of £20, wrapped like old fashioned sweets in tissue paper.
+If you can’t stretch to a blind buy, you may be interested to know that several sample sets are available.,wrapped like old fashioned sweets in tissue paper.

 A name to watch and a range to make you dream.